 - A. Temporary Employee is a person who is employed by Marion County in a non-budgeted position defined as: - 1.
 On-Call/Relief: a temporary employee who is part of a pool of employees who are available for shift coverage as needed.
 These employees are not guaranteed hours, schedules or shifts; - 2.
 Seasonal: a temporary employee with a specific assignment due to an influx of work during a particular re-occurring portion of the year not to exceed six (6) months in a calendar year.
 Seasonal employees may be scheduled to work up to a maximum of one thousand forty (1,040) hours in a fiscal year and no more than one thousand five hundred (1,500) hours in a calendar year.
 Assignments can be part-time or full-time depending on the workload need; - 3.
 Standard Temporary: a temporary employee hired for a specific assignment, project or short-term needs (vacancy/leave of absence/project/influx of workload).
-Standard Temporary employees may be scheduled to work up to a maximum of one thousand forty

-(1,040) hours in a fiscal year and no more than one thousand five hundred (1,500) hours in a calendar year.
-Assignments may be part-time or full-time.

-B. Temporary employment is distinguished from regular, part-time employment in that regular, part-time employment relates to a budgeted position for which there are some benefits.
+Standard Temporary employees may be scheduled to work up to a maximum of one thousand forty (1,040) hours in a fiscal year and no more than one thousand five hundred (1,500) hours in a calendar year.
+Assignments may be part-time or full-time. - B. Temporary employment is distinguished from regular, part-time employment in that regular, part-time employment relates to a budgeted position for which there are some benefits.
 Interns, practicum and work study students are not temporary employees provided the interns, practicum and work study students are paid by the schools or are otherwise not covered by the terms of this agreement.

 Section 2.
 Policy.
-No temporary employee can perform temporary work for more than-nine hundred seventy-five (975) hours or one thousand forty (1,040) hours in a fiscal year (July 1 - June 30).
+No temporary employee can perform temporary work for more than one thousand forty (1,040) hours in a fiscal year (July 1-June 30).
 A temporary employee may work more than twelve (12) months provided they do not exceed their yearly allocation of hours and they comply with the definitions set forth above.
-Once the temporary employee has performed temporary work for nine hundred seventy five (975) hours or one thousand forty (1,040) hours in a fiscal year, the temporary employee shall be terminated and the Employer will not hire another temporary employee for the same duties in the same fiscal year unless the department is granted an extension by the labor-management committee or the department has requested and the Employer has approved a budgeted position.
+Once the temporary employee has performed temporary work for one thousand forty (1,040) hours in a fiscal year, the temporary employee shall be terminated and the Employer will not hire another temporary employee for the same duties in the same fiscal year unless the department is granted an extension by the labor-management committee or the department has requested and the Employer has approved a budgeted position.

-Employees may fill both regular, part-time positions and temporary positions in two (2) or more departments provided they do not work more than nine hundred seventy-five (975) or one thousand forty (1,040) hours in a fiscal year.
+Employees may fill both regular, part-time positions and temporary positions in two (2) or more departments provided they do not work more than one thousand forty (1,040) hours in a fiscal year.

 Section 3.
 Extension Procedure.
 The labor-management committee's approval is required for extensions.
-Requests must be made thirty (30) days prior to reaching the nine hundred seventy five (975) or one thousand forty (1,040) -hour deadlines.
+Requests must be made thirty (30) days prior to reaching the one thousand forty (1,040) -hour deadlines.
 Any extension granted by the labor-management committee will result in the employee continuing their employment as a temporary employee doing temporary work.